- Environmentally conscious (no pollution/no emissions)

 - This is based on the Polaris achieving a range of 50 miles which is definitely on the high side.
 This is what the manufacturer lists as the high end range, but it’s more likely that with average use you’d achieve a range closer to +- 40 miles.

-- Gas prices are lower than they’ve been over the last 10 years and they’re more than likely going to go up in the future.
+- Gas prices are quickly on the rise and they’re more than likely going to go up in the future.

 - Electricity costs vary widely by state, so you will need to base your calculations on where you live.